vaadin/generator-polymer-init-vaadin-elements-app/app/templates/README.md

 This command serves the app at `http://localhost:8080` and provides basic URL routing for the app:

-    $ polymer serve
+    $ polymer serve --npm

 ### Build

 This command builds your Polymer application for production and generates service worker, using build configuration options provided by the command line or in your project's `polymer.json` file.

 You can configure your `polymer.json` file to create multiple builds.
 You can define your own named builds, or use presets.
-See the Polymer's documentation on [building your project for production](https://www.polymer-project.org/2.0/toolbox/build-for-production) for more information.
+See the Polymer's documentation on [building your project for production](https://www.polymer-project.org/3.0/toolbox/build-for-production) for more information.

     $ polymer build

 ### Run tests

-This command will run [Web Component Tester](https://github.com/Polymer/web-component-tester) against the browsers currently installed on your machine:
+This command will run [Web Component Tester](https://github.com/Polymer/tools/tree/master/packages/web-component-tester) against the browsers currently installed on your machine:

-    polymer test
+    polymer test --npm

 ### Adding a new view